 5. Tahitians wear their national flower behind one’s ear to represent one’s relationship status.

-One of the more fun facts about Tahiti is the symbolism of the Tiare.
-The Tiare is both a beautiful white flower and interesting symbol of Tahiti culture.
-Both men and women wear a Tiare behind their left ear if they’re taken, and their right ear if they’re available.
+One of the more fun Tahiti fact is about the symbolism of the tiaré.
+The tiaré is both a beautiful white flower and interesting symbol of Tahiti culture.
+Both men and women wear a tiaré behind their left ear if they’re taken, and their right ear if they’re available.

-There is no word for “Please” because in ancient times French Polynesian culture genuinely shared almost everything, and there was no need for the word!
+There is no direct word for “please” because in Tahiti’s language because traditionally, in the culture of many Polynesians, almost everything was shared and there was no need for the word!

 7. The Tahitian alphabet consists of 13 letters.